 Maximize Your Credit Score

 All potential homebuyers need to pay particular attention to their credit scores before shopping for a home mortgage.
 A good credit score is anything above 700.
 Obtain your current score and then work diligently to raise it as fast as you can by consistently paying your bills on time and limiting or reducing outstanding debt.
 Know your debt-to-income ratio before applying for a loan.
-Most lenders require the total monthly payment of principal, interest, taxes, insurance and homeowners' fees to be less than 31 percent of your monthly gross income.
+HUD requires the total monthly payment of principal, interest, taxes, insurance and homeowners' fees to be less than 31 percent of your monthly gross income.
 A shining credit score will make you a good candidate for a home loan – even with a limited income.

 - Stockbyte/Stockbyte/Getty Images